trustcerts/did-trust-method/docs/README.md

 # Abstract

 This specification defines a DID method based on the Trustchain and its full potential.
-Test.

 # Status of this document